 View or support a current petition

-You can view current petitions or support an existing petition about issues we are responsible for by using our simple online service.
+You can use our simple online service to view or support current petitions.
 You'll need to register as a new user the first time you use it.

-We can only accept signatures from people who live, work or study in the Canterbury district - a valid postcode must be given.
+We can only accept signatures from people who live, work or study in the Canterbury district - You must give a valid postcode.

-The Head of Corporate Governance will look at your petition and if it is accepted, it will be added to our online e-petitions page.
+The Head of Corporate Governance will look at your petition.
+If it is accepted, it will be added to our online e-petitions page.

 Third-party petitions will normally be accepted if they include all required information and an action that we can take.
 If not, they’ll be treated as normal requests and given to the appropriate department to look at.